LBMC/RAPToR/README.md

 ## Installation

 ### System requirements
 We have verified RAPToR works with R v3.6.3 and v4.1.1, on Unix (Ubuntu 18.04/20.04 LTS), Windows 10, and macOS (10.14) systems.

 Assuming a standard dataset size (n by g), 4Gb of RAM and 2 CPU cores

+#### Dependencies
 RAPToR has the following R package dependencies, which users can install from an R console: